We carry out roadworks as part of the essential repair and improvement of our roads.

 Public utility companies also carry out roadworks to maintain essential gas, water, electricity and phone services.
 Some of these works will require the use of temporary traffic lights, temporary closure of a road, or for a diversion route to be signposted.

-You can download a list of current roadworks that may cause delays or check the map below to see all roadworks, road closures, and diversions currently in place across the borough.
+You can download a list of current roadworks that may cause delays or view the Barnsley roadworks map on the one.network website.

 Getting permission to carry out roadworks